 A little side note

-There is one little thing about this recipe, the sugar tends to not dissolve that great.
-I have tried cooking the sugar with the oil and I think it still has issues.
-Well, I now store it in a wide-mouth glass container like the jar you see in this photo.
+I store this salad dressing in a wide-mouth glass container like the jar you see in this photo.
 I like the big opening so that we can stir it before using it.
 I have tried a pretty bottle but the sugar is difficult to shake loose from the bottom.